Anomalous Dimension in a Two-Species Reaction-Diffusion System: Introduction

 Nevertheless, nontrivial exponents can arise in reaction-diffusion systems without branching reactions.
 We consider such a model here: two particle species, $A$ and $B$, with diffusion constants $D_A$ and $D_B$ undergo the reactions

 The rate equations, valid for $d>2$, are

-resulting in $\langle a\rangle\sim 1/(\Gamma t)$ and $\langle b\rangle\sim t^{-\theta}$ with the exponent $\theta=\Gamma'/\Gamma$ given by nonuniversal rate constants.
+where the angle brackets represent averages with respect to the stochastic processes of diffusion and reaction, as well as over initial conditions.
+These result in $\langle a\rangle\sim 1/(\Gamma t)$ and $\langle b\rangle\sim t^{-\theta}$ with the exponent $\theta=\Gamma'/\Gamma$ given by nonuniversal rate constants.
 The fluctuation dominated case of $d\leq 2$ has been studied by the Smoluchowski approach \cite{Krapivsky94b} and by RG techniques \cite{Howard96,Krishnamurthy03,Rajesh04} (with $A$ particle dynamics reducing to the well-studied single-species reaction \cite{Peliti86,Lee94}.)
 In contrast to the rate equation result, $\theta$ is found to be universal, depending only on the parameters $\delta = D_B/D_A$ and $p$.
 Smoluchowski theory gives

 while the RG predicts

 where the anomalous dimension $\gamma_b^*$, given in Eq.~(\ref{eq:gammabstar}), is of order $\epsilon=2-d$ and stems from the necessary field renormalization of the $b$ density.

 In the present work we demonstrate the existence of an \textit{additional} anomalous dimension $\phi$ for this system which emerges from the scaled $B$ particle correlation function